-In June 2020, DAYVIGO was launched in the U.S. for the treatment of adult patients with insomnia, characterized by difficulties with sleep onset and/or sleep maintenance; and in July 2020, DAYVIGO was launched in Japan for the treatment of insomnia.
-In addition, DAYVIGO has been approved in Canada, and an application for approval has been submitted in Australia.
-In Asia, Eisai has currently submitted applications to the respective regulatory authorities in India, Indonesia, Malaysia, the Philippines, Singapore, Taiwan and Thailand, and plans to further expand submissions of applications for approval in other countries.
+DAYVIGO was launched in the U.S. and Canada for the treatment of adult patients with insomnia, characterized by difficulties with sleep onset and/or sleep maintenance; and in Japan for the treatment of insomnia.
+In addition, applications for approval have been submitted to the respective regulatory authorities in Australia, Brazil, India, Indonesia, Malaysia, the Philippines, Singapore, Taiwan and Thailand, and Eisai plans to further expand submissions of applications for approval in other countries.

 Insomnia is characterized by difficulty falling asleep, staying asleep or both, despite an adequate opportunity to sleep, that can lead to daytime consequences, such as fatigue, difficulty concentrating and irritability.
-Insomnia is one of the most common sleep-wake disorders.
-Approximately 30% of adults worldwide have symptoms of insomnia.
-In Hong Kong, over 35% of adults are reported to have symptoms of insomnia.
+1,2 Insomnia is one of the most common sleep-wake disorders.
+It is estimated that approximately 30% of adults worldwide have symptoms of insomnia.
+3,4 In Hong Kong, over 35% of adults are reported to have symptoms of insomnia.
 In particular, older adults also have a higher prevalence rate with many experiencing insomnia symptoms for months to years.
 As a result, insomnia causes various social losses, such as long absences and reduced productivity.
 It can increase the risk of falls in older adults.
+6